nguyen8amk1/My_Own_Philosophy_of_Everything/RANDOM_IDEAS.md

         know we have gpt model which can understand the content and do some processing on it

         -> We can actually have a interconnected knowledge tree that people can share their mental status and health through diary writing
-        -> Matching people with the same brain ?? matching people with opposite SPIDER GRAPH ??
+        -> Matching people with:
+                + the same brain ??
+                + opposite SPIDER GRAPH ??
                 -> they can compensate each other weaknesses

+        -> DATING APP:
+            based on THEIR SPIDER GRAPH
+            -> HIGH IQ DATING APP ??

+    + Tat xau input:
+        Create a knowledge graph of tat xau
+            -> inform you which of them to eliminate first

     ***TODO:
         -> may be do a few notes on how the diary format should be